opengeospatial/omsf-profile/README.md

 * Observations with complicated results, such as coverages, have been considered out-of-scope of this application schema.
 * TimeseriesObservation has been provided due to a common need, but it only supports a evenly spaced (in time), double-valued results for a single observed property with the same unit of measure for each value, encoded as a white-space separated double list.
 This a concise, but not very XML-like encoding, and it's probably not suitable for very long time series data Observations.
 The optionalResultOriginTime property is provided to unambiguously provide the time instance of the first value in the series.
 If not given, this is assumed to be equal to value of the phenomenonTimeStart property.

+## Acknowledgements

+Work on this application profile was initiated by Ilkka Rinne for the needs of Vaisala and Finnish Meteorological Institute in 2017.